Image enhancement

 Depending on the image class, other image enhancements can be applied, such as automatic red-eye reduction or noise reduction for high-sensitivity images.

 Although many corrections are a matter of personal taste, correcting exposure, color casts and shadows, for example, will in most cases significantly improve many images that would be unsatisfactory in their original state.
+We apply image enhancement exclusively to images for which it makes sense; it is not applied automatically to every image if it is not necessary.

 Enable or disable image enhancement?